scottpeterman/NestUI/README.md

 Embrace NEST not just as a toolbox, but as an inspiration.
 It's an example of what's achievable when the worlds of networking and programming converge.
 Dive in, explore, expand, and most importantly, never stop learning!

 ---

-Feel free to modify or expand upon this introduction as you see fit.